NielsLiisberg/command-for-SQL/README.md

 the CMD4SQL in your library list when using the created commands.

-If a given parameter in SQL has a default value, then it is set top be an *optional* in the command.
+If a given parameter in SQL has a default value, then it is set to be an *optional* in the command.
 The later CMD4SQL program
 figures out at runtime if the parameter is given or not and let SQL deal with the default value.
 So no defaults is the command it self.

-Also notice that; if you have any OUT or INOUT or calling a scalar function, then it will compile the command to allow it to run only on *IPGM and *BPGM since CL has no idea how to return values is started from i.e. the command line.
+Also notice that; if you have any OUT or INOUT or calling a scalar function, then it will compile the command to allow it to run only on *IPGM and *BPGM since CL has no idea how to return values if it is started from i.e. the command line.

 ### the CMD4SQL program
 I have used SQLCLI for this task.
 SQLCLI - *callable interface*